jgraulle/robot-simulator/README.md

     - from msys console execute `pacman -S mingw-w64-ucrt-x86_64-sfml` and `pacman -S mingw-w64-ucrt-x86_64-asio`
 - from https://gitlab.cri.epita.fr/jeremie.graulle/ssie-s9-robot-simulator create a personal fork to be able to commit
+- Add jeremie.graulle as Maintainer of this project.
 - clone your fork on your computer:
 `git clone git@gitlab.cri.epita.fr:<name>/ssie-s9-robot-simulator.git`
 - open VS code from this fork: code . &
 - In menu "View" option "Extensions", search and install the extension `C/C++ Extension Pack`
 - Build and Run
+- If there are some trouble to build from button, try build from console:
+    - with make: `mkdir buildMake && cd buildMake && cmake -G"Unix Makefiles" .. && make`
+    - with ninja: `mkdir buildNinja && cd buildNinja && cmake -GNinja .. && ninja`

 Step1
 =====